 Sources.
 The prospectus should list the books and resources the student plans to use.
-The final project report must contain a minimum of one hundred resources (books, journal articles, interviews, unpublished materials, etc.).
-The prospectus should contain at least 50 to 60 resources.
+The final project report must contain a minimum of 100 resources (books, journal articles, interviews, unpublished materials, etc.).
+The prospectus should contain at least 75 resources.